Iran braces for protests after admitting plane shootdown

-DUBAI, United Arab Emirates (AP) - Iran deployed riot police in the capital on Sunday expecting possible protests after its Revolutionary Guard admitted to accidentally shooting down a passenger plane at a time of soaring tensions with the United States.
+DUBAI, United Arab Emirates (AP) - Iran deployed riot police in the capital on Sunday expecting more protests after its Revolutionary Guard admitted to accidentally shooting down a passenger plane at a time of soaring tensions with the United States.

 Riot police and plainclothes officers could be seen massing in Vali-e Asr Square in Tehran as calls circulated for protests later in the day.
 A large black banner unveiled in the square bore the names of those killed in the plane crash.